 In April 2018, the Australian government replaced the 457 visa with the subclass 482 (Temporary Skills Shortage) visa.
 If you are currently on a 457 visa, you maybe unsure of your future options for remaining in Australia.
 Requirements for new visa applicants under the 482 visa have been tightened, making the process more complex.
-However, existing 457 visa holders who either held their visa or were granted a 457 visa before 18 April 2017 are subject to special provisions.
+However, existing 457 visa holders who either held their visa or were granted a 457 visa before 18 April 2017 are subject to transitional arrangements.
 This article will address some of the key questions and concerns that you may have as a 457 visa holder.

 My 457 Visa Is About to Expire.
 What Should I Do?

 If your 457 visa is about to expire, but you want to remain in the same position with the same employer, your employer will need to nominate you again under the new 482 (TSS) visa.
 This is provided that your occupation is on either the short term or medium/long term occupation list.

 Otherwise, if you have been in the same occupation with the same employer for two years and you held a 457 visa before 18 April 2017, you can apply for permanent residency via the subclass 186 visa.

 I Have a 457 Visa, But Want to Change My Employer

 You will need to find a new employer that is an approved business sponsor.
 This employer will need to lodge a new 482 nomination application to sponsor you.
 If your 457 visa is still valid, you will not need to apply for a new visa.

 If your visa is expiring soon, your new employer will need to make a new 482 nomination and visa application.

 I Have a 457 Visa, But Want to Change Occupations